 The spring of 1993 saw the arrival of Fr.
 John Rizzo who was willing to serve the group of “traditional” Catholics while seeking incardination in the diocese.
 Mass was offered in various places, and that autumn the first school, under the name Our Lady of Compassion, was opened in a building in Maple Hill.

 At Easter of 1994, Fr.
 Rizzo was accepted into the Priestly Fraternity of St. Peter.
 Arrangements were made enabling him to offer Sunday Mass in St. Stanislaus Church, Rossville, and at St. Joseph’s in Topeka.
 Thanks to the support of Msgr.
 Arthur Trompeter, Frs.
 Carl and Earl Dekat, and Fr.
-Tim Haberkorn, the FSSP Sunday Mass has continued without interruption at St. Joseph’s.
+Tim Haberkorn, the FSSP Sunday Mass continued without interruption at St. Joseph’s until 2018.
 Also in 1994, recently appointed Archbishop James Keleher officially invited the Fraternity to work in the Archdiocese and two FSSP communities were established: St. Philippine Duchesne in Kansas City and St. John Vianney Latin Mass Community in Maple Hill.
 Soon, a house in Maple Hill would be acquired for use as a rectory.
 From the beginning the Fraternity has supplied assistant priests and seminarians to help the chaplain at St. John Vianney.

 Fr.
 Peter Gee became the Community’s second chaplain in 1996, followed in 1998 by Fr.
 Valentine Young, OFM, a Franciscan working with the FSSP.
 At this time daily Mass was offered at St. Stanislaus, Rossville, where, by that time, the school was housed in the church basement.